 - The Managing Principal, Mr Matthew Hagger, is the Board Level Lead for safeguarding. - The Headmistress, Mrs Chloe Moon, is the Designated Safeguarding Leader (DSL) for the EYFS and Main School and has attended the relevant training.
-Training is updated every two years. - The Deputy Head/Head of Juniors, Gretchen Copeman, and Assistant Head, Vicky Wood have been trained as Deputy DSL for the EYFS and the Main School.
+Training is updated every two years. - The Deputy Head, Vicky Wood, and Assistant Heads, Abbie Barrett and Haider Masood, have been trained as Deputy DSLs for the EYFS and the Main School.
 Training is updated every two years. - If any staff (teaching or non-teaching) have any concerns that a child may be being abused, they should speak to the DSL (or in her absence, the Deputy DSLs).
 If their concern involves the Headmistress they should speak to the Managing Principal without first notifying the Headmistress. - If the DSL or Deputy DSLs believe that a child has been abused or is at serious risk of being abused it is their duty to contact external agencies immediately.